WebAssembly/wasi-keyvalue/README.md

 - [etc.]

 ### Change log
+- 2023-01-28: The following changes were made to the API:
+  - Changed `stream<T>` type to `list<T>` type because `stream<T>` is not supported by the current version of [*.wit](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md).
+  - Removed the worlds section because the star import syntax is not supported by the current version of [*.wit](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md)
-- 2022-11-29: renamed `bulk-get` to `get-multi` and `bulk-set` to `set-multi` to be consistent with the naming convention of the other interfaces.
+- 2022-11-29: Renamed `bulk-get` to `get-multi` and `bulk-set` to `set-multi` to be consistent with the naming convention of the other interfaces.
 - 2022-10-31: Initial draft